oicnanev/RI-ISEL2526/1_practical_assignment/report.md

 | :--- | :--- | :--- |
 | **Max Age: 20s → 10s** | Faster detection of link failures. | **Unstable Links**: Ports may flap between blocking/forwarding on poor links. **Topology Instability**: Increased risk of transient loops if BPDUs are delayed. |
 | **Forward Delay: 15s → 7s** | Drastically reduced time for ports to become active (from 30-50s to 15-25s). | **Network Loops**: High risk of temporary Layer 2 loops and broadcast storms. **Frame Duplication**: Switches may forward data frames from old topology. |

+table 15 - Pros and Cons of reducing timers of STP

 The default values (Max Age=20, Forward Delay=15) are calculated based on a **maximum network diameter of seven switches** and account for BPDU propagation delays.
 Halving them assumes your network is smaller and has lower latency.